Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Data Brokering Layer

 The data brokering layer is covered by the [**FIWARE Orion Context Broker**](https://fiware-orion.readthedocs.io/en/master/) implementing the [**NGSI-LD APIs**](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.04.01_60/gs_cim009v010401p.pdf).
-Orion is a central component of the industrial data platform and it is in charge of allowing users to query (in case of data consumers) or writing/update (in case of data producers) context information.
+Orion is a central component of the Industrial Data Platform and it is in charge of allowing users to query (in case of data consumers) or writing/update (in case of data producers) context information.
 By implementing the NGSI-LD standard, it is possible to link entities through relationships, provide property graphs and semantics thanks to the [JSON-LD](https://json-ld.org/) standard, thus leveraging the Smart Data Model Initiative.

 ### Digital Models and Vocabularies